 With over 1.2 trillion searches per year conducted on Google Worldwide, optimizing your website for search just makes sense, doesn’t it?

 SEO, however, can take a huge amount of time, resources, and money.
-As a business, you’d have to think of Search Engine Optimization as an ongoing, long-term effort that pays off dividends in the long-term (expect nothing for short-term).
+As a business, you’d have to think of Search Engine Optimization is an ongoing, long-term effort that pays off dividends in the long-term (expect nothing for the short-term).

 While Search Optimization Strategies and implementation take time, you don’t have to waste time searching for the best free SEO tools.

 Here’s a complete list of free SEO tools you should have in your toolkit.

 - Google Keyword Planner

 Let’s look at these tools in more detail.